 How is Autism Assessed?

 The Child Development Service follows best practice evidence based standards in conducting its assessments.
-Our multi-disciplinary team comprises of Psychologists, Speech Pathologists and Occupational Therapists with additional training and experience in the field of Autism.
+Our multi-disciplinary team has additional training and experience in the field of Autism.

-We use a selection of the following tools and methods during the assessment process which may include the following:
+We use a selection of information gathering and assessment tools which may include the following:

 - Detailed developmental and family history